 You can get the latest copy of Xcode from the macOS App Store or direct from the developer site here: https://developer.apple.com/xcode/

 Be aware that due to the nature of Apple's toolchain and AppStore requirements, the version of Xcode required to be able to submit to the AppStore is periodically raised, and typically new major versions of Xcode support only the most recent 2 or 3 versions of macOS at most.
-Accordingly, GMS2's required version of macOS and Xcode has to match this in order to stay App Store-compliant, which may mean that if you're on an older OS you will need to update or even use a different Mac.
+Accordingly, GM's required version of macOS and Xcode has to match this in order to stay App Store-compliant, which may mean that if you're on an older OS you will need to update or even use a different Mac.

-Usually, if you're not building for the AppStore, then you can remain on older versions of Xcode and macOS for a little longer - however, be aware Apple will still impose minimum versions on this also, and there is nothing we can do about this.
+Usually, if you're not building for the AppStore, then you can remain on older versions of Xcode and macOS for a little longer - however, be aware Apple will still impose minimum versions on this also, and there is nothing we can do about it.

 Set Up Xcode